-If your family is contacted by Child Protective Services (CPS), there are a few good suggestions to follow.
+If your family is contacted by Child Protective Services (CPS), we suggest the following:

-Do not let him into your home.
-The only legal ways into your home are with:
+- Do not let the CPS workers into your home.
+The only legal ways into your home are:

-- emergency situation (immediate and obvious danger to life or limb)
+- in emergency situations (immediate and obvious danger to life or limb)

-- Do not allow him to interview your children.
+- Do not allow CPS workers to interview your children.

 - write down everything that occurred